• People

 Where an event is sponsored in association with a partner organization or hosted at an external venue, we may need to share your personal details with the partner, event organizer or venue.
 Only the minimum information will be shared as necessary for the purposes of running the event.

 Where required by applicable law, we obtain consent to process personal information.
-In the event that we use personal information we collect for other purposes not identified above where direct client consent is required under applicable rules, laws and/or regulations, we will provide specific notice at the time we collect such personal information.
+If we use personal information we collect for other purposes not identified above where direct client consent is required under applicable rules, laws and/or regulations, we will provide specific notice at the time we collect such personal information.

 Providing Information to Third Parties